BY Vince Cooper

-Those Cup exertions took their toll in City’s league form.
+Those Cup exertions clearly took their toll on City’s league form.
 Due to a fixture backlog they were forced to play nine games in the last 28 days and this, allied to an injury crisis, saw them slump to relegation.
 Again it was goal average that proved the deciding factor, the Tigers finishing mere percentage points below Bristol City.

 In 1929, amid talk that the East coast railway line would be rerouted through Anlaby Road, the club drew up plans for a new stadium on land they had purchased at Boothferry Road, on the site of a former golf course.
 Work began in 1932 but after the pitch and part of the terracing were built the club ran out of money and work was halted.

 Bill McNaughton – 48 goals

 Three years later Hull were back in the second tier after winning the Third Division (North) comfortably, scoring exactly 100 goals in the process.
 Of the 100, Londoner Bill McNaughton tallied an impressive 48.
 However, three years later, again beset by injuries they finished bottom of the Second Division and were relegated once again.